NAMAN3342/project-neuro/README.md

 ### **Basic Operation**

 1. **Power On**
-   - Connect Arduino to computer
+   - Connect Device to computer
    - Electrodes should be placed on head
    - Apply conductive gel